olioapps/typescript-starter-lab/README.md

 __Event__: </br>
 - timestamp: a number </br>
-- eventType: can be “screenshot”, or “new message”, or “view”
+- eventType: can be “screenshot”, or “newMessage”, or “view”

 ## Example input: